 In addition to commission-free trading, Moomoo offers free level 2 data, premium news, educational resources, and advanced charting tools.
-You’ll also get AI monitoring and AI-powered price forecasts.
-Although it may not be as well known as Robinhood and some other competitors, Moomoo certainly has a lot to offer.
+This Robinhood competitor also gives you AI monitoring and AI-powered price forecasts.
+Although it may not be as well known as Robinhood and some other competitors, Moomoo has a lot to offer.

-Advanced traders on a platform like Robinhood might need to use a third-party service like Stock Rover for a screen and other analysis tools.
-However, Moomoo includes the tools so traders can do everything in one mobile app.
+Advanced traders on an app like Robinhood might need to use a third-party service like Stock Rover for a screen and other analysis tools.
+However, Moomoo includes tools so traders can do everything in one mobile app.

 One of the most significant drawbacks of using Moomoo is that it currently does not support fractional shares.
 This won’t be a major issue for some investors, but fractional shares can be important for new investors who may not have enough money to buy a full share of the stocks and funds they like.

 Like Public.com, Moomoo also provides access to social features and a large community of active traders.
-You can connect with friends and family, or meet others who are using the platform.
-These social features can be valuable for any investor, but they’re especially useful for those who are new or looking to learn and refine their skills.
+You can connect with friends and family or meet others using the platform.
+These social features can be valuable for any investor, but they’re especially useful for new investors or those looking to learn and refine their skills.

 Moomoo is backed by Futu Holdings Limited, which is listed on NASDAQ as FUTU.